mobilise-d/mobgap/docs/guides/common_datatypes.md

 # Common Datatypes

-When considering data in gaitlink, we need to separate two hierarchies:
+When considering data in mobgap, we need to separate two hierarchies:

 1. The direct input and outputs of a single algorithm.
 There we try to stick to common datatypes as much as possible.
 2. Full datasets that are used as inputs for pipelines.